ally93/Wheeler-Dealer/README.md

 | Update sale| PUT    | http://localhost:8090/api/sales/person/:id/ |
 | Delete sale| DELETE | http://localhost:8090/api/sales/person/:id/ |

+\* Replace the `:id` in the url with the corresponding integer of the id of that salesperson.

 Example of creating a sales person
 ```